ANZCOR Guidelines

 arrow icon

 Send for an ambulance promptly.
 The ambulance service will be able to offer advice on management of the person before the ambulance arrives.
-The National Poisons Information Centre (Australian call 13 11 26, New Zealand call 0800 764 766 or 0800 POISON) is available 24 hours and can also offer advice before an ambulance arrives.
-If suspected area/environmental contamination consider sending for fire service attendance to contain the agent and decontaminate the area and affected people.
+The National Poisons Information Centre (Australia call 13 11 26, New Zealand call 0800 764 766 or 0800 POISON) is available 24 hours, and can also offer advice before an ambulance arrives.
+If suspected area/environmental contamination, consider sending for fire service attendance to contain the agent and decontaminate the area and affected people.
 If possible, ascertain what poison or medicine has been taken, how much, and when.

 4.3